Hi, my name is Cassie and I'd like to take this opportunity to share with you a little about myself and my bodywork.

 I worked in conjunction with Physical Therapists here in Boulder for the first five years of my practice.
 Together, we assisted clients in complete healing and avoiding re-injury through an approach that combines expertise with the clients at home participation.
 I've worked with clients on recovery from injury, maintenance for both athletes and technology junkies, prevention of general wear and tear on the body, and those who want some companionship on their daily journey to health.
 I've found this introduction into full body care and home participation at the PT clinic has guided my practice in a similar direction.

 Some of my clients are people who sit long hours at computers, run marathons, think about running marathons, travel regularly, do yoga, and have small children that like to be carried around.
-They sometimes overdo it at CrossFit, are recovering from a sprained ankle, want to prevent tendonitis or carpal tunnel, bike around on mountains, or just always forget to stretch.
-Massage therapy can benefit all kinds of lifestyles and help you create balance no matter what ails you.
+Clients sometimes overdo it at CrossFit, are recovering from a sprained ankle, want to prevent tendonitis or carpal tunnel, bike around on mountains, or just don't make time to stretch.
+Bodywork and massage therapy can benefit all kinds of lifestyles and help you create balance no matter what ails you.

-In addition to my basic massage training I've received advanced education in myofascial treatments, cupping therapy, active stretching techniques and specialize in hip pain, low back pain and neck issues.
+In addition to my general massage training I've received advanced education in myofascial treatments, cupping therapy, active stretching techniques and specialize in hip pain, low back pain and neck issues.
 I'm a member of the American Massage Therapy Association and am always learning new things about the body and how we can age gracefully.

-The past couple years I've entered the world of Connective Tissue Release using my feet.
+The past several years I've entered the world of connective tissue work using my feet.
 It's been so fun for me to add this tool to my practice.
 I've found it to be highly effective and awesome in that "hurt so good, just 10 seconds of hell... wow, it feels so much better" way.
 I love that it's intense, that I have to work for it and that I can walk away pain free.
-I've even found the one move that releases my IT Band and hamstrings like no other and that in itself hooked me.
+I've even found moves that release my hamstrings and gluts like no other and that in itself hooked me.
 I hope you come give it a try and let me share my new found relief with you.